 - Dangerous goods labels: If the contents of the freight are hazardous, it must be clearly labelled using the International Maritime Organization and IATA recognized universal symbols.
 Text related to the handling of the hazardous material should also be in the language of the destination country.

-To continue learning about the different regulations and requirements for selling products in international markets check out the Fittskills course on Products & Services for a Global Market
+Want to dive deeper into the regulations and requirements for selling in international markets?
+Check out the FITTskills Products and Services for a Global Market online course.

 Health and Safety Compliance